Aiman730/MindEase-FYP/README.md

 👉 Overview

-MindEase is a smart wearable and mobile application built to monitor and manage stress in children with Autism Spectrum Disorder (ASD).
+MindEase is a smart wearable device and mobile application built to monitor and manage stress in children with Autism Spectrum Disorder (ASD).
 The device includes a sensor that detects signs of stress in real time and immediately sends signals to the mobile app.
 Soothing interventions like soft music or Surah recitations are triggered through Wi-Fi connectivity to help calm the child.
 Caregivers receive instant alerts, allowing them to respond quickly during high-stress situations.
 This is the first affordable solution of its kind developed in Pakistan designed to address the lack of accessible care tools for autistic children.

 👉 Features